-The EA must demonstrate the provision of sufficient on-site car parking for the proposal having regard to local planning controls and RTA guidleines (Note: The Deapartment supports reduced car parking rates in areas well-served by public transport).
+The EA must demonstrate the provision of sufficient on-site car parking for the proposal having regard to local planning controls and RTA guidelines (Note: The Department supports reduced car parking rates in areas well-served by public transport).

-6. Traffic and Accessibility (Construction and Opertaional)
+6. Traffic and Accessibility (Construction and Operational)

 The EA shall provide a Traffic and Accessibility Study prepared in accordance with the RTA's Guide to Traffic Generating Developments, considering traffic generation, any required road / intersection upgrades, access, loading dock(s), car parking arrangements, measures to promote public transport usage and pedestrian and bicycle linkages.
-The DGRs above are dealt with throughout this report.